Updated December, 2017

 The Centers for Medicare and Medicaid Services (CMS) has announced the new Medicare premiums, deductibles, and coinsurance amounts for 2017.

-Most people (around 70%) will pay about $109 for Medicare Part B premiums.
-These are people who have their Part B premiums deducted directly from their Social Security benefits.
-The “standard” premium was raised to $134, but a provision in the law called the “hold-harmless” provision says that Social Security benefits cannot be lowered if the Part B premiums rise faster than the Social Security COLA (.3% in 2017).
+Most people who have their Part B premiums deducted directly from their Social Security benefits will pay $134 or less.
+The exact amount varies for different individuals.
+You should check your Social Security statement or establish and check an online Social Security account for the exact amount if you fit in this category.
+The “standard” premium is $134, but a provision in the law called the “hold-harmless” provision says that Social Security benefits cannot be lowered if the Part B premiums rise faster than the Social Security COLA (2% in 2018).

 Here are the essential Medicare figures:

 - Part A deductible: $1,340 for hospital stays during initial 60 days